Elvis Andrus Player Props: White Sox vs. Blue Jays

 Elvis Andrus At The Plate

-- He has not hit a home run in his 22 games this season.

-- In 13.6% of his games this season, Andrus has notched at least one RBI.
-In three of those games (13.6%) he recorded more than one RBI.
+- In 56.5% of his games this year (13 of 23), Andrus has picked up at least one hit, and in three of those games (13.0%) he recorded more than one.

-- He has scored at least once six times this season (27.3%), including one multi-run game.
+- In 23 games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.